yiyangbear/Melody-Generator/README.md

 ## Support

-For issues and questions, please check the GitHub repository or contact the development team.
+For issues and questions, please check the GitHub repository or contact me.

 ---